Peer-Academic Mentor Program

 How do I apply for the PAM position?

-Send Dr. Sipai Klein and Dr. Jennifer Parrott a resumé, cover letter (maximum one page) explaining your interest and qualifications, and the name and email address of a faculty member willing to provide a recommendation.
+Send Dr. Cantice Greene and Dr. Matthew Sansbury a resumé, cover letter (maximum one page) explaining your interest and qualifications, and the name and email address of a faculty member willing to provide a recommendation.
 This position will also be posted on the Laker Zone during the hiring period, in the spring semester.

 What kind of training do I receive as a PAM?